Rules and recommendations

-This also applies to presence during childbirth, however, the visitor(s) has/have in both cases either
+This also applies to presence during childbirth, however, the visitor(s) has/have in both cases to prove either

-- to declare having survived the COVID-19 infection no longer than 180 days prior to the visit,
+- having survived a COVID-19 infection not longer than 180 days prior to the visit, or

-- to prove that his/her/their last vaccination dose (i.e., in case of a two-dose vaccination scheme, the second one, in case of a single-dose vaccination scheme, the first one) has been administered at least 14 days prior to the visit, or
+- having got vaccinated, provided the last dose (i.e., in case of a two-dose vaccination scheme, the second one, in case of a single-dose vaccination scheme, the first one) has been administered at least 14 days prior to the visit.

 Care for the mother and the baby during and after birth will not go through any significant changes.
 It is necessary to follow all hygienic measures.
 Medical facilities are facing a challenging time, but maternity care and care for newborns is secured.
 There is nothing to be afraid of.
 Please inform your doctors about anything related to the coronavirus spread so they can take preventative measures and ensure the safety of the medical workers, pregnant women, their visitors and other patients in the hospital.
 The birth of your baby will be a joyful occasion and a safe one as well.